mstolley/spice-app/README.md

-# Tomo Spice Blend Take Home Challenge
+# Spice Blend Take Home Challenge

 FIRST: thank you so much for investing time and energy into this process with us.
 We're very grateful!